 As an active investor, we embed responsible investment at the heart of our analysis and investment decision-making process for all assets.
 We have an in-house Responsible Investment team which acts as our centre of expertise, providing research and support to mitigate and manage material environmental, social, and governance risks.

 We are a long-term investor and representative of asset owners and hold companies and asset managers to account regarding environmental, social and governance issues, including climate

 change factors, that have the potential to impact corporate value.

-We believe that engagement is a vital component of active ownership.
+We believe that engagement is a vital component of active stewardship.
 Meeting and engaging with companies are integral to the investment process.
 As part of our stewardship duties, we monitor investee companies on an ongoing basis and act if investment returns are at risk.

 Environmental, social, and governance (ESG) factors tend to be longer term in nature and can pose real material financial risks to an investment, but can also create opportunities.
 It is therefore important that, as a long-term investor, we take them into account when analysing potential investments.
 The factors considered are those which could cause financial and reputational risk, ultimately resulting in a reduction in corporate and shareholder value.

 Our engagement strategy includes several different strands to engaging with our investee companies:

 - Our internal portfolio managers and specialist Responsible Investment team engage directly with companies within our portfolios.